Stage Play:

 A short play about eating disorders

 Have you ever smoked a cigarette before?
-Set in a classroom designed to teach teenage girls how to pick up smoking, A Girls Guide to Smoking delves into the subtle and insidious ways societal pressures manifest, exploring themes of conformity, body image, and the lengths women go to fit into predetermined molds.
+Set in a private school’s “Women & Gender Studies” class, A Girl’s Guide to Smoking explores the subtle and insidious ways societal pressures influence young women.
+Through themes of conformity, body image, and the lengths to which we teach young girls to fit into predetermined molds, the play delves into the complexities of what it means to be a woman.

 December 2023-Theatre East